jmalmeid/kube-static-egress-ip/README.md

 - egress IP's specified in the `staticegressip`are expected to be routable to the node acting as Gateway in the cluster
 - supports selection of pods selected by provided Kubernetes service name.

-## Roadmap
+## New Features

-- support CNI's that provide overlay solution like Flannel with vxlan backend, Weave etc
-- support leader election among the nodes so that operator does not have to choose and configure a node a Gateway
 - support more than a single node to act as Gateway
+- support CNI's that provide overlay solution like OVS, Flannel with vxlan backend, Weave etc
 - when a node acting as Gateway dies, reconfigure so that a new node performs Gateway functionliaty.
+- support leader election among the nodes so that operator does not have to choose and configure a node a Gateway